marcelomesmo/Reis/README.md

 *Decided on making smaller but faster pushes instead of big but slow ones*

+07/03/2016
+Changed class name from GameState to Scene.
+Added Sprite to Graphics.
+Added SpriteSheet to Graphics.
+Changed a lot of .init()/.load() to .create().
+Changed a lot of .free() to .end().
+Added ColorManager to Graphics.
+Added print key to string functionality to Input.

+Added How to Use - Scene to Wiki.
+Added example images to Wiki tutorials.

+*Took back on making smaller but faster pushes due to lack of time.
+Making bigger slow pushes again*

   </br>
 Feel free to make contributions.
 If you encounter any bugs, please send me an email.